The Glove That Rebuilt America

 Future Narrative

-The Weyland PowerGlove PG-10 worn by Kimberley Fortis, who drove home the “New Golden Spike” connecting the east and west branches of the intercontinental high-speed rail network.
+The Weyland PowerGlove PG-10 was worn by Kimberley Fortis, who drove home the “New Golden Spike” connecting the east and west branches of the intercontinental high-speed rail network.

 For workers tasked with revitalizing America’s aging infrastructure, the PowerGlove was more than a tool—it was an equalizer.
 It allowed individuals to handle heavy materials with precision, operate machinery more intuitively, and endure long hours in challenging environments.
 With tools like the PG-10, the balance between human and machine began to shift—not back to the past, but forward into a new era of hybrid capability.